Tasksuss/DAPP2-AAC/README.md

 # DAPP2-AAC
-This repository contains all scripts written for the DAPP 2 group 3 who's working the project about Wearable Augmented Alternative Communication (WAAC) Device.
+This repository contains all programs and documentations for the BME DAPP2 2025 Group 3 project on the wearable Augmented Alternative Communication (wAAC) device.

-Abstract
+# Abstract

 Speech impairments can make everyday communication a challenge, as it affects the individual’s ability to express themselves, engage in social interactions, and participate fully in everyday activities.
 One of the most common causes is Cerebral Palsy (CP).
 Cerebral Palsy is a neurological condition that impairs the motor control needed for verbal communication [1], affecting 17 million people in the world [2].
 To address this, Augmentative Alternative Communication (AAC) devices were developed to provide a non-verbal means of communication.
 Despite their benefits, market research shows that existing AAC solutions have notable limitations, including bulkiness, impracticality, high costs, stability issues, and dependence on caregiver assistance for device mounting and operation.